bpoplauschi/bpoplauschi.github.io/_posts/2020-05-09-ios-libraries.markdown

-As a small recap, back in 2013:
+As a small recap, back in 2013 (see the end of this article for some photos of those old techs):

 #### No Swift

-Swift didn't exist (at least not released to the public), it announced to the public and released only in 2014.
+Swift was only a private project inside Apple's secret labs, as it was announced to the public and released only in 2014.

 #### iOS 7 and OS X 10.8 Mountain Lion